 Understanding China: Geography, Confucianism, and Chinese-Style Modernization

 The Chinese civilization was able to develop its unique and remarkable culture, largely due to geographical barriers that prevented outside influence.
 These same barriers also provided protection against foreign aggression, allowing China to remain the only civilization to survive uninterrupted for five thousand years.
 Confined by geographical barriers the ancient Chinese thought that the land they lived in constituted the main body of the world, which they called tianxia, literally, "under heaven."
 The Yellow River and Yangtze River basins are located in the center of that world; thus China was named Zhongguo, or literally, "central country."
 Richly endowed by nature, China was much more developed than the surrounding uncivilized fringe lands.
-Chinese peasants who settled in kinship-based villages were attached to their fertile farmland and showed little interest in exploring the deserted areas beyond their borders.
-This fostered their restrained and peaceful temperament.
+Chinese peasants who settled in kinship-based villages became attached to their fertile farmland and showed little interest in exploring the arid, barren areas beyond their borders.
+This fostered their peaceful and restrained temperament.
 Instead of expanding outward militarily, they built the Great Wall to protect themselves from the nomads of the north.
 This 21,000-kilometer wall, locates on the 400 mm isoprecipitation line and spanning from east to west, served as a dividing line between agrarian life and nomadic life.
 The nomads who entered the Great Wall were eventually assimilated by Chinese farming culture, becoming Chinese themselves.
 Therefore, Chinese civilization is a product of its geography, attesting the advantage of the sedentary, productive way of life over the nomadic, predatory way of life.
-The Chinese take great pride in their land, culture and lifestyle, as China has been the most civilized, advanced, sophisticated, and prosperous country in the world until the Industrial Revolution.
+The Chinese take great pride in their land, culture and lifestyle, as China has been the most developed, civilized, and prosperous country in the world until the Industrial Revolution.

-Consistent with this monistic worldview is the Confucian outlook on society, which, too, is holistic.
-The Datong society, or the great unitary society, as spelled out in Confucian classics, is a society where people all care about the well-being of society as a whole, the wise and virtue are selected to govern, honest people live in harmony, the weak and sick are taken care of, and there is no evil and crime.
-It is the ideal harmonious society in the minds of the Chinese people.
-Unlike in the West where individuals are deemed independent and autonomous, accountable only to their own interests, and where the strong bully the weak is the norm, causing people to be egocentric, aggressive and hostile, Confucianism promotes a society that is like a large family, where members cooperate, seek common ground, prioritize communal interests over personal interests, and work together as a team.
-In Confucianism, individuals are not seen as independent and autonomous, but rather as members of society who are born into certain relationships with specific roles and responsibilities to fulfill.
+Consistent with this monistic worldview is the Confucian outlook on society, which also is holistic.
+The 大同 (pronounced datong) society, the Confucian ideal of a harmonious society as spelled out in Confucian classics, is a society where people all care about its well-being as a whole, the wise and virtue are selected to govern, honest people live in harmony, the weak and sick are taken care of, and there is no evil and crime.
+Unlike in the West where individuals are deemed independent entities, accountable only to their own interests, and where the strong bully the weak is the norm, causing people to be egocentric and belligerent, Confucianism promotes a society that is like a large family wherein members cooperate, seek common ground, prioritize communal interests over personal interests, and work together as a team.
+In Confucianism, individuals are not seen as isolated and autonomous, but rather as members of society who are born into certain relationships with specific roles and responsibilities to fulfill.
 They follow etiquettes designed to maintain social harmony, just like tango dancers need to observe the milonga codes in the milongas.
 These etiquettes or proprieties were practiced before the time of Confucius by the people of the West Zhou Dynasty (11th century BC-771 BC).
 Confucius (551 BC-479 BC) and his disciples were advocates and scholars of these ancient rites.
 In other words, Confucianism is rooted in an earlier Chinese tradition.

 We have all witnessed what happened afterwards.
 In just 40 years, China has been miraculously transformed from a poor and weak country into the world's second largest economy with a 42-fold increase in GDP, become the world’s largest manufacturing powerhouse, lifted 770 million people out of poverty, created a middle class of over 400 million people, with per capita income increased by 23 times, made the average life expectancy of its population now longer than that of the US, become the world's largest investment market, largest consumer market and largest trading partner with more than 130 countries, and is playing an increasing role in world economy and international affairs.
-Unlike some Western power that practices hegemonism, bullying, intervention, containment, subversion, and coercive diplomacy, China’s foreign policies stand fast to the five principles of international relations, namely, mutual respect for sovereignty and territorial integrity, non-aggression, non-interference in each other’s internal affairs, equality and mutual benefit, and peaceful coexistence, along with China's Belt and Road initiative for global common prosperity and the initiative for building a community of shared future for mankind.
+Unlike some Western power that practices hegemonism, bullying, intervention, containment, subversion, and coercive diplomacy, China’s foreign policies stand fast to the five guiding principles of international relations, namely, mutual respect for sovereignty and territorial integrity, non-aggression, non-interference in internal affairs, equality and mutual benefit, and peaceful coexistence, along with China's Belt and Road initiative for global common prosperity and the initiative for the establishment of a community with a shared future for mankind.
 These foreign policies have obvious Confucian influence and are supported by more and more countries in the world.

-China is entering the most prosperous era in its history again, and it is accomplishing this not by aggressing, conquering and looting other peoples, but by leading its own people to work hard and cooperate with other countries for win-win results.
-What China has achieved have restored the confidence of the Chinese people in their own culture, philosophy, system, and path.
-The core values of Chinese civilization were established by Confucianism, without these values, socialism with Chinese characteristics and Chinese-style modernization - a different kind of modernization that emphasizes fairness, justice, equality, civilized values, green economy, common prosperity, peaceful development, and international cooperation and sharing - would not have been possible.
-Confucianism embodies the accumulated wisdom of the Chinese people, emphasizing the unity, balance and harmony between man and nature, individual and society, law and virtue, ruler and the people, morality and economy, and between individuals.
-With its holistic vision, magnanimity, idealism, and positive thinking, Confucianism has served as a unifying force and the source of strength for the Chinese nation, encouraging its people to continuously improve themselves and their country.
-While Confucianism must adapt to changing times, as it has always done in the past, it is deeply embedded in the language, literature, culture, thinking, conducts and consciousness of the Chinese people.
-For more than two thousand years, Confucianism has been repeatedly tested, replenished and enriched by every generation of Chinese.
+China has once again entered the most prosperous period in its history, and it did so not by aggressing, conquering and looting other peoples, but by leading its own people to work hard and cooperate with other countries for win-win results.
+This achievement restored the Chinese people's confidence in their own philosophy, culture, system, and path.
+The core values of Chinese civilization were established by Confucianism, without these values, socialism with Chinese characteristics and Chinese-style modernization - a different kind of modernization that emphasizes civilized values, equality, justice, green economy, common prosperity, peaceful development, and international cooperation - would not have been possible.
+Confucianism embodies the accumulated wisdom of the Chinese people, emphasizing the unity, balance and harmony between man and nature, individual and society, law and virtue, morality and economy, ruler and the people, and between individuals.
+With its holistic vision, magnanimity, idealism, and positive thinking, Confucianism has served as a unifying force and the source of strength for the Chinese people, encouraged them to continuously improve themselves and their country, and given China its competitive edge.
+While Confucianism must adapt to changing times, as it has always done in the past, it is deeply embedded in the language, culture, thinking, conducts and consciousness of the Chinese people.
+For more than two thousand years, Confucianism has been repeatedly tested, replenished and enriched by generations of Chinese.
 It will continue to have an impact on their quest for a better future.
-(See Understanding China: Yellow River and the Character of the Chinese Nation.)
+(See Darwinism and Confucianism.)

 No comments: